 Areas in which the work is to be accomplished will be coordinated between the Contractor and Contracting Officer.

+Government approval is required for submittals with a "G" designation; submittals not having a "G" designation are for information only.
 Submit the following in accordance with Section 01 33 00 SUBMITTAL PROCEDURES:

 Existing Conditions